 Writing great PPC ads takes time and practice.
 However, by following the tips above and avoiding the mistakes of others, you can improve the quality of your ads (and your click-through rates, and your Quality Scores…) faster and see a greater return from your ad spend.

-Want even more tips?
+Want even more tips to up your copywriting skills?
 You can also find plenty of them in these 24 creative, competitive, click-worthy ad copy examples you’ll want to copy.

 Originally from the U.K., Dan Shewan is a journalist and web content specialist who now lives and writes in New England.
 Dan’s work has appeared in a wide range of publications in print and online, including The Guardian, The Daily Beast, Pacific Standard magazine, The Independent, McSweeney’s Internet Tendency, and many other outlets.

 Please read our Comment Policy before commenting.